enimri/ivao-flight-monitor-discord-bot/README.md

 ### Bot Behavior

 - The bot sends messages for departures and arrivals from the monitored airports.
-- Messages are sent as embeds with a green color for departures and orange color for arrivals.
+- Messages are sent as embeds with a green color for departures and orange color for arrivals and bule if departure and arrivals in monitored aiports.
 - The bot ensures no duplicate messages are sent by tracking reported departures and arrivals.
 ```